Tom Plate: Early life

 Thomas Plate was born in New York City.
 At the age of five Plate's parents moved him and his sister Maureen, to Long Island.
-He attended public schools on Long Island before transferring to the Franciscan Preparatory Seminary in Pennsylvania at the age fifteen.
-Before too long, Plate left the seminary and entered Walt Whitman High School on Long Island and became an editor of the school newspaper, The Whitman Window.
+He attended public schools on Long Island before transferring to the Franciscan Preparatory Seminary in Pennsylvania at the age of fifteen.
+Before long, Plate left the seminary and entered Walt Whitman High School on Long Island and became an editor of the school newspaper, The Whitman Window.
 He graduated from high school and left Long Island in 1962.

 After a year at the University of Pittsburgh under a General Motors Scholarship, he transferred to Amherst College.
 In 1966, he received a Bachelor's degree in political science from Amherst (Phi Beta Kappa, cum laude).
-While at Amherst College, Plate became Managing Editor of the Amherst Student, the campus newspaper, was head of the student speakers' program and editor of PAIDEIA, then the student literary magazine.
+While at Amherst College, Plate became Managing Editor of the Amherst Student, the campus newspaper, and was head of the student speakers' program as well as the editor of PAIDEIA, then the student literary magazine.
 In 1965 (March 3) his editorial arguing against U.S. involvement in the Vietnam war appeared in the Amherst student newspaper, where he was managing editor.
 It was considered one of the first, if not the first, U.S. student newspaper anti-war editorial.
-He continued his studies at the School of Public and International Affairs at Princeton University.
+He continued his studies at Princeton University's School of Public and International Affairs.
 There, Plate served on the editorial board of the policy review and earned his master's degree in public affairs from Princeton in 1969, with an emphasis on the U.S. role in the world.